ComlanGiovanni/42-Exam-Rank-02/README.md

 <details>
 <summary></summary>
-“First, solve the problem, write the code and then read it. ”  – gcomlan	Good luck 💚
+“First, solve the problem, write the code and then read it. ”  – Comlan Giovanni	Good luck 💚
 </details>